-Award Category of Candidature Duration Note PhD DMA (a) full-time 3 years min 5 years max except where the candidate holds a Master's degree recognised for this purpose by the University or has been engaged for at least 1 year full-time on an approved programme of further study or research, the School Research and Enterprise Committee may recommend that the minimum duration be reduced to not less than 2 years.
-In such circumstances Regulation 5(c) then applies in relation to the due recording and consideration of the admission decision and to the foregoing of the Interim Assessment.
-PhD DMA (b) part-time 5 years min 9 years max except where the candidate holds a Master's degree recognised for this purpose by Senate or has been engaged for at least 1 year full-time on an approved programme of further study or research or has furnished evidence of equivalent postgraduate experience, the School Research and Enterprise Committee may reduce the minimum duration to not less than 3 years.
-EngD (a) full-time 4 years min 6 years max except where the candidate holds a Master's degree recognised for this purpose by Senate or has been engaged for at least 1 year full-time on an approved programme of further study or research, the School Research and Enterprise Committee may reduce the minimum duration to not less than 3 years.
-DProf (a) full-time 3 years min 5 years max except where the candidate holds a Master's degree recognised for this purpose by Senate or has been engaged for at least 1 year full-time on an approved programme of further study or research, the School Research and Enterprise Committee may reduce the minimum duration to not less than 2 years.
-DProf DBEnv DRealEst DConsMgt DBA (b) part-time 5 years min 9 years max (i) except where it can be shown to the satisfaction of the School Research and Enterprise Committee that a candidate, who is a full-time or part-time member of academic staff of the University, will be able to conduct his/her programme of further study and research on a substantially full-time basis and will be substantially free from any other duties, the School Research and Enterprise Committee may reduce the minimum duration to not less than 3 years, except where the candidate holds a Master's degree recognised for this purpose by Senate or has been engaged for at least 1 year full-time on an approved programme of further study or research or has furnished evidence of equivalent postgraduate experience, the School Research and Enterprise Committee may reduce the minimum duration to not less than 2 years; (ii) except where (i) above does not apply but the candidate holds a Master's degree recognised for this purpose by Senate or has been engaged for at least 1 year full-time on an approved programme of further study or research or has furnished evidence of equivalent postgraduate experience, the School Research and Enterprise Committee may reduce the minimum duration to not less than 3 years.
-MPhil MRes (a) full-time 1 year min 3 years max Z.no.p.nos deliminas may reades the minimum adiation to not loss than a years.
+Award Category of Candidature Duration Note PhD DMA (a) full-time 3 Years min 5 Years max except where the candidate holds a Master's degree recognised for this purpose by the University or has been engaged for at least 1 year full-time on an approved programme of further study or research, the School Research and Enterprise Committee may recommend that the minimum duration is reduced to not less than 2 years.
+In such circumstances Regulation 5(c) then applies in relation to the due recording and consideration of the admission decision and to the foregoing of the Assessment 1: Interim Assessment.
+PhD DMA (b) part-time 5 Years min 9 Years max except where the candidate holds a Master's degree recognised for this purpose by Senate or has been engaged for at least 1 year full-time on an approved programme of further study or research or has furnished evidence of equivalent postgraduate experience, the School Research and Enterprise Committee may reduce the minimum duration to not less than 3 years.
+EngD (a) full-time 4 Years min 6 Years max except where the candidate holds a Master's degree recognised for this purpose by Senate or has been engaged for at least 1 year full-time on an approved programme of further study or research, the School Research and Enterprise Committee may reduce the minimum duration to not less than 3 years.
+DProf (a) full-time 3 Years min 5 Years max except where the candidate holds a Master's degree recognised for this purpose by Senate or has been engaged for at least 1 year full-time on an approved programme of further study or research, the School Research and Enterprise Committee may reduce the minimum duration to not less than 2 years.
+DProf DBEnv DRealEst DConsMgt DBA (b) part-time 5 Years min 9 Years max (i) except where it can be shown to the satisfaction of the School Research and Enterprise Committee that a candidate, who is a full-time or part-time member of academic staff of the University, will be able to conduct their programme of further study and research on a substantially full-time basis and will be substantially free from any other duties, the School Research and Enterprise Committee may reduce the minimum duration to not less than 3 years, except where the candidate holds a Master's degree recognised for this purpose by Senate or has been engaged for at least 1 year full-time on an approved programme of further study or research or has furnished evidence of equivalent postgraduate experience, the School Research and Enterprise Committee may reduce the minimum duration to not less than 2 years; (ii) except where (i) above does not apply but the candidate holds a Master's degree recognised for this purpose by Senate or has been engaged for at least 1 year full-time on an approved programme of further study or research or has furnished evidence of equivalent postgraduate experience, the School Research and Enterprise Committee may reduce the minimum duration to not less than 3 years.
+MPhil MRes (a) full-time 1 Year min 3 Years max MPhil MRes (b) part-time 2 Years min 5 Years max